 Students interested in obtaining a Master of Science degree have the opportunity to apply for the optional 30-month program.
 The Master's degree is granted by the Graduate School of Biomedical Sciences after completion of all requirements for the certificate program, completion of an original research project, and the successful defense of a thesis based on the student's research.

 The goal of the program is to develop well-trained clinicians capable of providing biologically based endodontic care and potential faculty members with a comprehensive background of clinical experience, current basic science knowledge relevant to endodontics, and an understanding of research methodology.
 Clinical experiences include the opportunity to provide diagnostic services, nonsurgical endodontic treatment and retreatment, and surgical endodontic treatment.

 Upon completion of an introductory course in advanced endodontics utilizing various clinical techniques at the beginning of the first year, students begin to concentrate on perfecting chosen techniques to perform endodontic therapy in clinical practice.
 These experiences provide the opportunity to participate in physical evaluation of patients and to learn hospital protocol and operating room techniques.
 The postgraduate clinic is a modern facility designed to expose the student to state-of-the-art equipment including digital radiography.
 Each student has his/her own treatment room with individual radiographic capability and a Zeiss surgical operating microscope.

-Externships are offered for one week only, and usually occur during the spring semester.
-Externs get to attend seminars, case presentations, appropriate lectures, and literature reviews with both first and second year endodontics residents.
+Externships are offered for one week only.
+Externs get to attend seminars, appropriate lectures, and literature reviews with both first and second year endodontics residents.
 Externs will also spend a significant amount of time observing the treatment of patients in the graduate clinic.
 To set up your externship, please contact Tammy Dobberstine.